Asing1001/asing1001.github.io/source/resume/index.md

 - 4 years' experience in web development, specialized in frontend
 - Possess extensive and deep skill sets not only front-end but also NodeJS, C#, Webapi, databases
 - Strong experience in performance tuning, SEO, ELK, CI/CD
-- Top 10% user in Stackoverflow with 2k+ reputation
+- Top 10% Javascript developer in Stackoverflow with 2k+ reputation
 - Willing to learn and share, proactive in work, reliable team player
 - Github : https://github.com/Asing1001